 As the story unfolds, Rusty finds evidence piled up against him: his fingerprints are found in her apartment; phone records show that he called her earlier in the evening, and his semen is found at the scene of the crime.

 Ford did a great job for seeming plausible as both a killer and an innocent man.
 It is only at the very end that we find out who is behind the murder.
+If you like crime movies, Bruce Willis films may be your next best pick.

 |Director||Alan J. Pakula|